What happens if you get flashed and receive a UK speeding fine?

 4. Speeding Fines UK

 There is a fixed table of recommended fines and penalties for speeding.
 You can check it out here.
 The basic speeding penalty under a Fixed Penalty Notice is £100 fine and 3 points on your licence.
+New maximum speeding fines come into force April 2017.

 5. Defences to Speeding Fines and Mitigation